 How Suspiria depicts the horror of the ‘ideal woman’ | Gaming News

 The bodies of women are battlefields, warring factions bitterly contesting everything from their anatomy to their symbolic meaning.
 Suspiria, Luca Guadagnino’s remake of Dario Argento’s abrasive, overwhelming 1977 classic, takes on those same bodies — and their historic baggage — as its subject.
-They contort and writhe across the screen, twine together into complex architectures, and flicker in ghostly afterimages at the edge of seeing, fumes given off by some Platonic of womanhood burning its way into reality.
+They contort and writhe across the screen, twine together into complex architectures, and flicker in ghostly afterimages at the edge of seeing, fumes given off by some Platonic Ideal of womanhood burning its way into reality.

 Suspiria‘s preoccupation with women’s bodies is best understood through the lens of a single scene: the dancing of the lead role in the fictional show Volk, first by Olga (Elena Fokina), who abandons her attempt in fear and frustration and quits the company, and then by Susie (Dakota Johnson).